-- Individual/Dual Sport/Activities: Activities in which one participates as an individual or play on a one-on-one basis (e.g., Rock Climbing, Badminton, Yoga). - (2) Team Sports/Activities: Activities played as a team (e.g., Basketball, Volleyball). - (3) Areas of Concentration: ★30.
+(3) Areas of Concentration: ★30.
 Seven areas of concentration provide specializations in professional areas of physical education, sport, health, and well-being.
-Each concentration may include a practicum.
-Students normally select their area of concentration during the second year of their program. - (4) Option Component: A group of courses totalling ★15 of which at least ★9 must be taken from outside the Faculty.
+Each concentration must include a practicum of at least ★6.
+Students normally select their area of concentration during the second year of their program.

+(4) Option Component: A group of courses totalling $\pm 15$ of which at least $\pm 9$ must be taken from outside the Faculty.

-Course Sequence 154.1.2
+154.1.2 Course Sequence